poig/Qc_book_list/README.md

 - [**Introduction to Elementary Particles**](https://mikefragugliacom.files.wordpress.com/2016/12/introduction-to-elementary-particles-gnv64.pdf) 2nd Edition by David Griffiths, it is for advanced undergraduates who are majoring in physics.

 ### quantum chemistry:
-- [**2022 Qiskit global summer school on quantum simulation**](https://qiskit.org/learn/summer-school/quantum-simulation-summer-school-2022) by group of experts and the qiskit team, it teach a brief introduction and overview of quantum simulation from basics to Quantum dynamics.
+- [**2022 Qiskit global summer school on quantum simulation**](https://qiskit.org/learn/summer-school/quantum-simulation-summer-school-2022) by group of experts and the qiskit team, it is a 2-week intensive summer school teach a brief introduction and overview of quantum simulation from basics to Quantum dynamics.
 - [**Quantum Chemistry in the Age of Quantum Computing**](https://arxiv.org/abs/1812.09976) by Yudong Cao, Jonathan Romero, etc. introduction of quantum chemistry from history.
 - [**Emerging quantum computing algorithms for quantum chemistry**](https://arxiv.org/abs/2109.02873) by Mario Motta, Julia Rice, brief introduction of computing algorithms for quantum chemistry.
 - [**Quantum Chemistry** Seven Edition](https://hmmcollege.ac.in/uploads/Levine_Quantum_Chemistry_(7th).pdf) by Ira N. Levine.